Showing posts with label reno parks. Show all posts

 *Designated feeding areas for wild birds are located at both ends of the lake.

-*Virginia Lake Park is within walking distance of the Peppermill casino.
+*Virginia Lake Park is within walking distance of the Peppermill Casino.

 ***Information subject to change.
 All opinions are my own.